floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

 a leaf module, because only this one module will know about those include directories and definitions.

 Putting those statements into the root cmake file solves the problems, but is basically the same as defining a global variable.
-If a header in my rendering module needs to find some 3rd graphics library headers, then every piece of code using my rendering module that *depends* on my rendering module needs to know the search path, but not all the other code in my engine.
+If a header in my rendering module needs to find some 3rd party graphics library headers, then every piece of code that *depends* on my rendering module needs to know the search path, but not all the other code in my engine.

 *Linker dependencies* don't suffer from this 'global variable' problem, but it is tedious to maintain a flat list of dependencies for many executable targets.